naik-sachin/Project_forecasting_realestate/README.md

 #  Conclusion

 Based on 3-5% yearly appreciation we can expect 15-28% overall return in 5 years .
 Based on the results the 5 best zipcodes are 70806,70808,73069,70810,78753 which on average will return nearly 44% over the next 5 years.
-A sample forecast of 70808 is shown below:
+A sample forecast for zipcode 70808 is shown below:

 ![alt text](https://github.com/snaik21352/Project_forecasting_realestate/blob/master/Images/5%20year%20projection.png)